 We are a lively, flourishing Local Authority Nursery School in Bristol.
-Our School Community includes children from 3 to 4 years old, their parents and carers.
-It is staffed by qualified Nursery Teachers, Nursery Nurses, Early Years Practitioners and support staff, all of whom have extensive experience of working with young children.
+Our School Community includes children from 2 to 5 years old, their parents and carers.
+It is staffed by a Headteacher, Deputy Head, Nursery Teachers, Nursery Nurses, Early Years Practitioners and support staff, all of whom have extensive experience of working with young children.
 Our staff team is built around the child to ensure that each child and parent/carer is well supported by a key person.

 For families experiencing particular difficulties, we can offer some free additional hours.
 These are allocated according to Local Authority criteria.
 Please discuss this with the Headteacher if you would like more information.